 Also, a number of countries, including Germany, the Republic of Ireland, Italy and Norway, extend dual citizenship rights to Americans whose parents or even grandparents came from the Old Country.

-The truth is, short of buying a Golden Visa, the easiest countries with the least residency requirements are the Netherlands, Belgium, Luxembourg, France and Sweden.
+Short of buying a Golden Visa, the easiest countries with the most welcoming residency requirements for Americans are the Netherlands, Belgium, Luxembourg, France and Sweden.
 But even then, there are lots of complications including finding somewhere to live, which is very, very difficult in Sweden.

 Also, the economics can change overnight.
 When we toured Eindhoven in 2015, we saw a fabulous penthouse apartment for 1,500 euros per month.
 A year later, it was difficult to find anything in the center city for 1,500 per month.
 The pandemic likely will cause the economic pendulum to swing back to recession, so this could be a great time to find housing bargains.